 For anyone who thinks video marketing is expensive, I have a big secret to share.
 (Shh!)
 There are hundreds of free video marketing tools out there to help you at every stage of the video process, from ideation and scripting to naming, planning, editing, and distribution.
-They make video accessible, which is important.
-A massive 87% of marketers now rely on video and the race to create great video content is on!

 Try these (mostly) free video tools to make your videos the best ones.
 (And try to keep this between us!)